PKBeam/AMWin-RP/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+Have the symptoms of this bug already been reported in another issue?

 **Log Files**
 Attach application log files here.